lm-playpen/lmpc-beta-1/README.md

 - Participants will submit their agents as subclasses of the Playpen `agent` class, through a mechanism TO BE DETERMINED.
 Agents may not use any LLMs except for one fine-tuned version of the base LLM.
 They can download this fine-tuned model from the Internet, e.g. through Huggingface, but are not allowed any other form of Internet access.

--  During the evaluation, the submitted agents will be run on an Nvidia L40S GPU or similar.
+-  During the evaluation, the submitted agents will be run on an Nvidia A100 GPU or similar.
 There is a time limit of two hours for each evaluation run, after which the agent will be terminated and the evaluation run will be counted as failed.

 - Agents must not change the parameters of their LLM during evaluation (e.g. through continued reinforcement learning).
-- Participants submit ``draft agents'' for evaluation, with a frequency that we will announce and may modify in response to compute demands.
-    The draft agents will be evaluated on dialogue games that are held-out, but not identical to the actual games used in the final evaluation.